-- is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to antisocial or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited: - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.

-9.5 Referrals
+10.5 Referrals

 If it is appropriate to refer the case to local authority children's social care or the police, the DSL will make the referral or support you to do so.
 If you make a referral directly (see Section 9), you must tell the DSL as soon as possible.

-Children's social care assessments should consider where children are being harmed in contexts outside the home, so the school will provide as much information as possible as part of the referral process.
+Children's social care assessments should consider where children are being harmed in contexts outside the home, so Hospital and Outreach Education will provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.